 Snorkeling at Anse Chastanet

-I'm far from a snorkeling expert, but my experience here was the better than anyplace I've ever visited.
+Our snorkeling experience here was better than anyplace we've ever visited.
 St. Lucia beaches are all considered public, so upscale resort beaches such as Anse Chastanet are open to explore with a snorkel and mask.
 Be mindful, however, that amenities such as beach chairs and umbrellas are not public property.
 The reef area is roped off for your convenience and safety.
 Here, you will literally swim with schools of fish.
 There are 140 species of fish living in this reef and others like it.
 Catch a boat tour out of Castries or hire a taxi driver to take you here.
 It will be money well-spent.
 Research this and other great snorkeling spots, hire transportation, and hit the water.
 You won't be sorry.

 St. Lucia has a large selection of resorts at a variety of price levels.
 Budget travelers will need to do their homework, but most find accommodations at prices to their liking, especially in the off-season (May-October).
 In the picturesque Castries harbor area, you'll find Casa Del Vega where rooms with oceanfront views go for as little as $75 USD/night.
 Up the coast in the affluent Rodney Bay area is Coco Palm Resort where off-season rates start under $150 USD/night.

 Shopping in Castries